Get

 How Often Should You Give Probiotics to Your Cat?

 This depends on what your cat is suffering from, and for how long.
-For example, if your cat has had an acute episode of diarrhea, then your veterinarian may prescribe probiotics for only a week or two.
+For example, if your cat has had an acute episode of diarrhea, then a veterinarian may prescribe probiotics for only a week or two.
 Typically, they are given to your cat to eat once daily.
-If your cat has issues such as chronic constipation, chronic diarrhea, IBD, underlying viral disease, etc., then your veterinarian may want your cat to be on probiotics lifelong.
-Again, probiotics are typically a once a day supplement, but your veterinarian will prescribe them appropriately to your cat depending on their exact health issues.
+If your cat has issues such as chronic constipation, chronic diarrhea, IBD, underlying viral disease, etc., then the veterinarian may want your cat to be on probiotics lifelong.
+Again, probiotics are typically a once a day supplement, but the veterinarian will prescribe them appropriately to your cat depending on their exact health issues.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Need veterinary advice but can't get to the clinic?
+Catster recommends PangoVet, our online veterinary service.
+Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!

 Negative Side Effects of Probiotics in Cats